-The recent rise in value of Ethereum has vaulted it to over a billion dollar capitalization and second only to Bitcoin.
-Its value is more than four times the value of the third place crypto-currency, Tether.
+The recent rise in the value of Ethereum has vaulted it to over a billion-dollar capitalization and second only to Bitcoin.
+Its value is more than four times the value of the third-place crypto-currency, Tether.

 Ethereum was created by Vitalik Buterin, a college dropout who, although enthused by the potential for Bitcoin, felt that there could be a better platform.
 Buterin, who has been compared to Steve Jobs, feels that his creation provides a robust platform for others to develop on and create powerful applications.

 Buterin recently released his first production-ready version of Ethereum but even prior to this release, there had been a rush of startups to utilize the open platform and create blockchain-based businesses for new products and services, or for the support of their existing businesses.

 We’ve seen Microsoft and IBM doing projects on Ethereum.
 There’s a lot of coders.
 It’s exciting to see something you were in on in the early stages growing and bearing fruit.

 Two leading venture capital firms, Boost VC and Blockchain Capital are both taking a closer look at Ethereum companies.
 Boost VC is clearly indicating their interest in Ethereum businesses by stressing the cohesiveness of the developers and the strong leadership exhibited by Buterin.
 Brock Pierce, founder of Blockchain Capital indicates that his firm is looking beyond Bitcoin for startups this year, saying:

 One startup that has many people excited is Augur, which is building a predictive modeling system that is built on Ethereum.

 Venture money is also moving towards Ethereum mining pools such as BTCS.
 Charles Allen, CEO of bitcoin mining outfit BTCS, noted that his firm recently built custom Ethereum mining rigs as part of a pilot program due to the escalating price of ether.